Chinese Communist Revolution: Radicalization of urban intellectuals

-Many of the May Fourth protests were led and organized by students, who had become increasingly radical in the past few years.
-The October Revolution in Russia had inspired many of them to join study groups centered on Marxist theory.
-Soviet Russia offered a unique and compelling model of modernization and revolutionary social change in semi-colonial nation.
-One of the most influential study groups was led by Li Dazhao, head librarian at Peking University.
-His study group included Mao Zedong and Chen Duxiu, the latter of who was now working as dean at the university.
+The October Revolution in Russia attracted the admiration of many of the organizers of the May Fourth Movement.
+Although exposure to Marxist theory was extremely limited in China at the time, Chinese radicals found Lenin's ideas about organizing a revolutionary movement to be readily applicable to their own context.
+Moreover, the Soviet Union (once established in 1922) offered a unique and compelling model of modernization and revolutionary social change in a semi-colonial nation.
+Historian Tony Saich wrote that the early Chinese Communists "were Bolsheviks before they were Marxists."
+Interest in the Bolsheviks led to an interest in Marxism.
+Students formed study groups to discuss Marx's ideas, including one at Peking University led by Li Dazhao.
+His study group included Chen Duxiu, who was working as a dean at the university.
+Other future party leaders who became interested in the Communist movement at this time include Mao Zedong and Zhou Enlai.
 As the editor of New Youth, Chen used his journal to publish a series of Marxist articles, including an entire issue devoted to the subject in 1919.
 By 1920, Li and Chen had fully converted to Marxism, and Li founded the Peking Socialist Youth Corps in Beijing.
-Chen had moved back to Shanghai, where he also founded a small Communist group.
+Chen moved back to Shanghai, where he also founded a small Communist group.